mattfaluotico/ItsCalledAppleWatch/README.md

 ItsCalledAppleWatch
 ===================

-Using  Watch and  Pay look silly.... this extension turns them into 'Apple Watch' or 'Apple Pay',respectively.
+Using  Watch and  Pay look silly.... this extension turns them into 'Apple Watch' or 'Apple Pay', respectively.

 Removes the unicode/ascii Apple symbol when used next to 'watch' or 'pay'.